Mitral valve calcification can refer to 1

 Pulmonary valve stenosis, or pulmonic valve stenosis, is a valvulopathy that describes narrowing of the opening of the pulmonary valve between the pulmonary trunk and the right ventricle.

-Pulmonary vein stenosis refers to a spectrum of condition characterised by narrowing to the pulmonary veins.
+Pulmonary vein stenosis refers to a spectrum of conditions characterised by narrowing of the pulmonary veins.
 It can be congenital or acquired.

 primary pulmonary vein stenosis - occurs in children